Chzmo/Frontend-Mentor_Manage-landing-page-solution/README.md

 ### Continued development

-In would like to focus more on Flexbox so that i can reduce code in javaScrip media queries for responsive layout and working on Mobile-First workflow
+In would like to focus more on Flexbox so that i can reduce code in media queries for responsive layout and working on Mobile-First workflow

 ### Useful resources